VDA5050/VDA5050/VDA5050_EN.md

 4. The mobile robot continues with executing the previous order.

 If the mobile robot receives an order with the same `orderId` and `orderUpdateId` twice, it either has to be ignored or an error has to be reported.
 - If the content of the new order is the same as the content of the previous one, the mobile robot shall ingore the new order.
-This might happen, if the fleet control resends the order because the robot did not acknowledge the oder update in a state message within 30sec (see chapter 6.6 State).
+This might happen, if the fleet control resends the order because the robot did not acknowledge the order in time.
 - If the content differs the mobile robot reports an error of type 'SAME_ORDER_UPDATE_ID' and level 'WARNING'.

 ### 6.1.5 Corridors